-In the world of egg + spring rolls, this kind is my absolute favorite…of the fried variety.
+In the world of egg and spring rolls, this kind is my absolute favorite…of the fried variety.
 I love the combination of super thin and crispy wrappers against the piping hot, savory filling.
 The sweet, spicy and tangy dipping is also the perfect compliment to these extra tasty egg rolls.
-Getting the correct wrappers is super important; make sure you don’t get these mixed up with standard wonton wrappers…the kind you use to make crab rangoon, dumplings, chinese style egg rolls, etc. or else you’ll get a totally different end result and you’ll miss out on that extra crispy, flaky fried wrapper.
+Getting the correct wrappers is super important; make sure you don’t get these mixed up with standard wonton wrappers…the kind you use to make crab rangoon, dumplings, Chinese style egg rolls, etc. or else you’ll get a totally different end result and you’ll miss out on that extra crispy, flaky fried wrapper.
 Also, I don’t really recommend trying to bake these egg rolls, they really do yield the best results when fried for a few minutes.
 These would make a slightly unexpected, but totally delicious addition to your Sunday spread and there’s no better time to get your fry on then Super Bowl Sunday!
 Enjoy! xx, Jenny

 Vietnamese-Style Pork and Shrimp Egg Rolls

 - 1 ½ tablespoons cornstarch

 - 1 ½ tablespoons water

 - ½ pound lean ground pork

 - ½ pound raw shrimp, peeled, deveined, cleaned and finely chopped